Painters' Landing 2026

 Please note:

-• locations will move to accommodate the Harmony Arts Festival between July 26 and August 17
+• Locations will move to accommodate the Harmony Arts Festival between July 24 and August 17.

 Fees

-$315 for season + GST – pay for the entire season and save
+$315 for season + GST – pay for the entire season and save; or

-Payment is due after your application is approved and must be paid in full before receiving the permit.
+After your application has been approved, you may register at 604-925-7270 or online here.
+Payment is due after application is approved and must be paid in full prior to receiving permit.

 How to apply for a permit

-Submit a completed application form and three photographs or images of your recent work to the Ferry Building Gallery either by email or mail/delivery to: [email protected] or 1414 Argyle Avenue, West Vancouver, BC, V7T 1C2.
+Submit a completed application form and three photographs or images of your recent work via email to [email protected] or via mail/delivery to the Ferry Building Gallery, 1414 Argyle Avenue, West Vancouver, BC, V7T 1C2.

 Download application form